 Of late a new breed of platforms, akin to low-code platforms, have sprung up.
 They are called the No-code platforms.
 What are they?
 Are they any different from low-code platforms?
 Are they one and the same?

 Let’s understand, that during the development phase, low-code platforms score over traditional development approaches because they involve a more intuitive visual development approach.
 The visual development approach allows the app builder to drag and drop predefined out-of-the-box components into the work area.
 However, many a time, during app development, there are features that require customization.
-For instance, when building a particular page of an app, your visual designer would have given an innovative clock widget, in his screen mocks based on the company's’ standardized widget set, and that is not a part of the default UI widget library of the platform.
-In this scenario, low-code platforms like WaveMaker, allows you to extend the platform capabilities by letting you build such a widget and make it available as a drag-n-drop component for future projects.
+For instance, when building a particular page of an app, your visual designer would have given an innovative clock widget, in his screen mocks based on the company's standardized widget set, and that is not a part of the default UI widget library of the platform.
+In this scenario, low-code platforms like WaveMaker, allow you to extend the platform capabilities by letting you build such a widget and make it available as a drag-n-drop component for future projects.

-Hence no-code-platforms are more like an evolution of low-code-platforms to particular scenarios, where the coding extensions are taken care of by providing out of the box visual components.
+Hence no-code-platforms are more like an evolution of low-code-platforms to particular scenarios, where the coding extensions are taken care of by providing out-of-the-box visual components.
 The interesting part is that no-code platforms do not actually guarantee a no-code experience.

 There could be many scenarios in which a low-code platform can start acting like a no-code development platform.
 Some of the broad categories include:

 To Summarize, no-code platforms are no different from low-code platforms.
-They are just a specialized version of the low-code platforms, where the customization have been taken care of by pre-building all the required visual components.
+They are just a specialized version of the low-code platforms, where the customization has been taken care of by pre-building all the required visual components.
 The next time a vendor claims to be a no-code development platform, feel free to refer to this article on where they fit in.